GMOD/jbconnect/docs/hooks.rst

 ===========================

 This file contains config options that are specific to the hook module.
-These config options are merged with other jbh- hooks and the JBServer globals.js.
+These config options are merged with other jbh- hooks and the JBConnect globals.js.

-From JBServer, use ``./jbutil --config`` to see the aggregated config.
+From JBConnect, use ``./jbutil --config`` to see the aggregated config.

 Library Routes (libroutes)